dlosatoes/aioflureedb/API.md

 #### setting callbacks

 Once monitoring has its basic setup, we can register event callbacks.
 Here is a sample of a create callback.
-The *monitor_register_create* method tahes two arguments, the collection name to monitor for create events and the callback function.
+The *monitor_register_create* method takes two arguments, the collection name to monitor for create events and the callback function.

 ```python